-Faced with the one of the most stringent nutrient limits in Minnesota and seven years to comply, the City of Detroit Lakes is making long-range plans for their wastewater treatment facilities.
-Find out what they are planning to do and why.
+Faced with the one of the most stringent nutrient limits in Minnesota and seven years to comply, the City of Detroit Lakes made long-range plans for their wastewater treatment facilities.
+Find out how they planned and why.

-Like many cities, the City of Detroit Lakes is negotiating a complex nexus of aging infrastructure, population growth, new regulations, funding concerns and environmental considerations.
+Like many cities, the City of Detroit Lakes negotiated a complex nexus of aging infrastructure, population growth, new regulations, funding concerns and environmental considerations.

 It’s not easy.